Aerobic Endurance Analysis

 Accounting for confounding factors

-While many of these parameters are simply impossible to account for, what we can do is give you more control over what data is used to track changes in aerobic endurance.
-In particular, via the panel below you can filter workouts so that the resulting data is more representative of your aerobic endurance.
+Keep in mind that are many factors that can affect the relationship between pace (or power) and heart rate.
+For this reason, you can choose what data is used to track changes in aerobic efficiency.
+In particular, via the panel below, you can filter workouts so that the resulting data is more representative of the changes you are interested in.

 In particular, you can configure the analysis based on a number of parameters related to the workout, internal load, and environmental conditions: